IGME-RIT/physics-trussPhysics/README.md

 # physics-trussPhysics
+This is a work in progress.
 Work with soft body physics using the Method of Joints and Finite Element Method.